The Roller Coaster of Oil Prices

 Production costs

-As seen above, there are many factors that influence changes oil prices, and while some of them can be predicted with a degree of certainty, other are impossible to foresee.
+There are many factors that influence changes oil prices, and while some of them can be predicted with a degree of certainty, other are impossible to foresee.
 It is also important to note that most fluctuations of the oil prices are a result of the combined effects of several different factors, which makes them even more challenging to accurately anticipate.